Provinces of the Philippines

-In the Philippines, provinces (lalawigan or probinsiya) are one of its primary political and administrative divisions.
-There are 82 provinces at present, which are further subdivided into component cities and municipalities.
-The local government units in the National Capital Region, as well as independent cities, are independent of any provincial government.
-Each province is governed by an elected legislature called the Sangguniang Panlalawigan and an elected governor.
+In the Philippines, provinces (lalawigan or probinsiya) are the country's primary political and administrative divisions.
+There are 82 provinces, which are further subdivided into component cities and municipalities.
+The local government units in the National Capital Region, as well as independent cities, are administratively independent of any provincial government.
+Each province is governed by an elected governor and an elected legislative body known as the Sangguniang Panlalawigan.

-The provinces are grouped into 18 regions based on geographical, cultural, and ethnological characteristics.
-Thirteen of these regions are numerically designated from north to south, while the National Capital Region, the Cordillera Administrative Region, the Southwestern Tagalog Region (Mimaropa), the Negros Island Region, and the Bangsamoro Autonomous Region in Muslim Mindanao are only designated by acronyms.
+The provinces are grouped into 18 regions based on geographic, cultural, and ethnolinguistic characteristics.
+Thirteen of these regions are numerically designated from north to south, while the National Capital Region, the Cordillera Administrative Region, the Southwestern Tagalog Region (Mimaropa), the Negros Island Region, and the Bangsamoro Autonomous Region in Muslim Mindanao are identified by their names or acronyms.

-Each province is a member of the League of Provinces of the Philippines, an organization that aims to address issues affecting provincial and metropolitan government administrations.
+Each province is a member of the League of Provinces of the Philippines, an organization that represents provincial governments and promotes cooperation on issues affecting provincial administration.

 Government

 A provincial government is autonomous of other provinces within the republic.
 Each province is governed by two main elected branches of the government: executive and legislative.
 Judicial affairs are separated from provincial governance and are administered by the Supreme Court of the Philippines.
 Each province has at least one branch of a Regional Trial Court.